-If you see a gorgeous painting that fascinates you, does it matter if you find out the artist hasn't paid her taxes?
+If you see a gorgeous painting that fascinates you, does it matter if you find out the artist didn’t pay her taxes?
 Would you stop enjoying the painting?

 If someone shows you a great way to memorize names, does it matter if you find out that person is an alcoholic?
 Would you no longer trust their memorization techniques?

-From 1967 to 1976, James Brown made the best funk music ever heard.
-(You owe it to yourself to get In the Jungle Groove if you haven't.)
-He was my biggest musical influence.
-I'm such a huge fan, I named my band after him.
-But when working at Warner/Chappell Music in the early 90s, they told me he was coming to the office, I went home early to avoid meeting him.
+James Brown was my biggest musical influence.
+I even named my band “Hit Me” in homage to him.
+I had posters of him on my wall.
+But when I worked at Warner/Chappell Music in the early ’90s and they told me he was coming to the office that day, I went home early to avoid meeting him.
 I didn’t want the complete flawed man to taint that flawless music that changed my life.

-Maybe both seem silly, but it was important to me to always remember that what matters is what I get out of their work, not the person that made it.
+Maybe the examples seem silly, but it was important to me to remember that what matters is what I get out of their work, not the person who made it.

-All that really matters is what you do with the ideas there.
+But the act of reading a book is really about you and what you get from it.
+All that matters is what you do with the ideas, no matter the source.
 Apply them to your own life in your own way.

 It was never about them.
 It’s about you.